Using MVP to test a WinForms app

 The Model

 The "Model" represents an object that you're operating on.
-In my case, I made the Model a sort of calculator object that stores the totals and does the actual summing up.
-What you put in here is a bit subjective, but just keep the end goal in mind.
+In my case, I made the Model a sort of calculator object that stores the totals and has a couple of (very testable) methods for affecting that data.

-The View is the UI, the Presenter is the business logic, and the Model is storage for data.
+What you put in here is up to you, but just keep the end goal in mind of wanting to be able to test the logic.
+The View is the UI, the Presenter is the business logic, and the Model is for data.

 public interface ICalcModel